kolypto/py-good/README.rst

 2. ``datetime``: takes the ``.timetz()`` part
 3. string: parses (see ```DateTime`` <#datetime>`__)

-Since ``time`` is subject to timezone problems, make sure you've read the notes in the relevant section of ```DateTime`` <#datetime>`__ docs.
+Since ``time`` is subject to timezone problems, make sure you’ve read the notes in the relevant section of ```DateTime`` <#datetime>`__ docs.

 Arguments: